erenon/ComPPI/README.md

 Build the database
 ------------------

-The plaintext database files are located under `./src/Comppi/LoaderBundle/Resources/databases`.
+Grab the sources:

+    $ ./bin/download_sources.sh

+This will put the 3rd party source databases under `./databases`.
 To load them into the configured database, issue the following command:

     $ ./bin/build_database.sh